1992–93 Portland Trail Blazers season

-However, the Blazers were unable to follow the previous season's run to the NBA Finals, as they fell to the 5th-seeded San Antonio Spurs in the Western Conference First Round of the playoffs, 3–1.
+However, the Trail Blazers were unable to follow the previous season's run to the NBA Finals, as they fell to the 5th-seeded San Antonio Spurs in the Western Conference First Round of the 1993 NBA playoffs, three games to one.

+The Trail Blazers finished 25th in the NBA in home-game attendance, with an attendance of 528,408 at the Memorial Coliseum during the regular season, which was the third-lowest in the league.
 Following the season, Duckworth was traded to the Washington Bullets after his production had decreased in the previous two seasons, and Elie was dealt to the Houston Rockets.